 Tools for IAC

 If you’re already thinking, we need IAC, the first thing you’ll need to consider is the breadth of the implementation.
 Do you need a full or partial implementation?
 With full, you’re changing every part of your infrastructure to be managed by code.
-With partial, you implement IAC on the core services that would benefit the most.
-IAC is not a one size fits all approach and certainly depends on your organizational needs.
+And with partial, you’re implementing IAC on core services that would benefit from it the most.
+IAC is not a one-size-fits all approach and certainly depends on your organizational needs.

 Once you’ve confirmed the breadth, now let’s look at depth.
 Are you looking for a configuration-based or code-based tool?
 A configuration-based tool is as simple as it sounds; you set it up with limited code and apply standardized configurations to manage the infrastructure.
-Code based tools are more complex but allow more control of the breadth and depth of your IAC.
+On the other hand, code-based tools on the other hand, but allow more control of your IAC.

 If your team is spending too much time fighting with your infrastructure, it’s time to help them out.
 Take an IAC approach to your infrastructure and free them up for core development work.
 Let’s discuss your infrastructure and how IAC can help!